defold/defold.github.io/foundation.md

 	image="/images/foundation/thumbs/Mathias Westerdahl_2020_RW.jpg"
 	link="/images/foundation/highres/Mathias Westerdahl_2020_RW.jpg"
 	name="Mathias Westerdahl"
-	bio="Mathias has been in the industry since 2001, when he started programming racing games for the PlayStation 1.
-From there he moved on to tools and engine programming, most notably at Avalanche Studios.
-There he spent a decade working as a developer as well as a team lead on AAA titles such as Just Cause and Mad Max.
-Mathias has spent the last four years at King working with Defold as a principal engineer and lead engine developer, making the game engine accessible to a wide range of indie developers." email="mathias@defold.se"
+	bio="Mathias has been in the industry since 2001 when he started programming racing games for the PlayStation 1.
+From there he moved on to tools and engine programming, most notably at Avalanche Studios where he spent a decade working as a developer as well as a team lead on AAA titles such as Just Cause and Mad Max.
+Mathias has spent the last four years at King working with Defold as a principal engineer and lead engine developer, making the game engine accessible to a wide range of indie developers.
+Mathias is now working full time on Defold on behalf of the Defold Foundation." email="mathias@defold.se"
 -%}